City of Tempe, Arizona

 Serves as a flood control tool, recreation venue, and an economic development center.

-The $45 million Tempe Town Lake Dam is an engineering marvel as the county’s largest hydraulically controlled steel-gate dam.
+The $45 million Tempe Town Lake Dam is an engineering marvel as the country’s largest hydraulically controlled steel-gate dam.
 The dam receives flows from the Salt River as it passes through the City of Tempe, Arizona, forming what is known as “Tempe Town Lake.”

 As a result of the Tempe Town Lake, Tempe now hosts many world class events, and people can take part in a variety of recreation opportunities.
 It has transformed a dry riverbed into a beautiful, relaxing community gathering place known throughout the world.